June 10, 2022

 Small Soldiers is probably our most memorable entry on the list.
 Small Soldiers is a 1998 science fiction film starring Kirsten Dunst and Gregory Smith, along with Frank Langella and Tommy Lee Jones’s voices.
 Even though the film struggled to find an audience (only grossing $54.7 million from a $40 million budget), that didn’t stop Hasbro from making a toy line to go with it.

-The “kids” movie is about action figures that come to life in an attempt to kill, erm, everyone.
+This “kids” movie is about action figures that come to life in an attempt to kill, well, everyone.
 While the actual Hasbro figures didn’t come to life (boooo!), they did have some mean looking faces and weaponry.
 How about that crossbow…

 If you had these figures, you’ll probably remember the anxiety of waiting to see what was inside.
 The Trash Bag Bunch were tiny creatures hidden in tiny trash bags.
 The weirdest part?
 This was an environmental-themed toy series produced by Galoob, based on a group of humanoids (Disposers) who defended the environment and alien monsters (Trashors) who created pollution and excessive waste.

-Unfortunately for the Trash Bag Bunch, it may have helped start a trend, but the toy line wasn’t exactly a runaway success and in turn, it dissolved forever.
+Unfortunately for the Trash Bag Bunch, it may have helped start a trend, but the toy line wasn’t exactly a runaway success and it dissolved forever.

 The Cyborgs were a group of boars battling with the villainous Bionic Bulls for the Galaxy’s fate.
 Complete with some pretty gnarly villains and an accompanying comic, the Cyboars still failed to make a charge.